Littleton, Colorado: Events

 The Candlelight Walk is a Littleton tradition, featuring an evening of holiday festivities, culminating in the illumination of the trees on Main Street.

 Twilight Criterium

 The Littleton Twilight Criterium occurs in the late summer in Historic Downtown Littleton on a 0.8-mile course.
 The event features famous athletes, concerts, and a cruiser ride for the general public.

+Healthcare

+The only hospital is AdventHealth Littleton.